Your TMJ Voice is Needed!

 There is power in numbers and your voice matters!
 There are many ways you can participate – as a large vocal community, we can accomplish so much more when we join forces and take action together!

 Register with the TMJA

-We have had much success with policy decision-makers, but we can only imagine how much more powerful we will be with you working with us.
+We have had much success with policy decision-makers, but we can only imagine how much more powerful we will be working together.
 When we visit elected officials to advocate for patients’ needs, we are often asked how many patients we have heard from in that officials’ state.
-By simply registering with us your information will help us continue to help us to advocate for your needs as well as:
+By simply registering your information with us, you will help us to continue to advocate for your needs as well as:

-- Provide your TMJ testimony in writing or at public meetings
+- Notify you of opportunities to provide your TMJ testimony in writing or at public meetings

-- Join in activities such as the Patient-Led RoundTable project
+- Invite you to join in activities such as the Patient-Led RoundTable project

-- Advocate for TMJ patient needs by writing or calling your elected officials
+- Provide you with the information to advocate for TMJ patient needs by writing or calling your elected officials

 - Receive our free e-newsletter, TMJ News Bites, to stay informed of current activities and TMJ news.